jnoortheen/arger/README.md

 # Overview

-Create argparser automatically from fun
+Create argparser automatically from functions

 This project was generated with [cookiecutter](https://github.com/audreyr/cookiecutter) using [jacebrowning/template-python](https://github.com/jacebrowning/template-python).